 Businesses use eLearning to help with the following:

-- Employee Involvement. eLearning engages employees with interactive courses, creative design, and game-like elements.
+- Employee Involvement. eLearning engages employees with interactive tasks, courses, creative design, and game-like elements.
 The latter is specifically aimed at keeping learners’ interest peaked with awards and ratings.

-- Client and Partner Development.
+- Client and Partner Training.
 With digital courses, you can teach your partners and clients about what you do, be it products or services.
 People like innovation, but are often suspicious about things they don’t know.
-Use courses and presentations to explain how your service works and why it’s good.
+Use digital courses and presentations to explain how your service works and why it’s good.
 That will make them feel safe and get them on board quicker.

 eLearning Content Types